 For centuries, this silky holiday pie has been the quintessential Thanksgiving pie.
 My whiskey-flavored Pumpkin Pie gives the traditional dessert an elevated flavor.

-So, I decided to do some research while figuring out how to make this quintessential Thanksgiving pie my own.
+So, I did some research while figuring out how to make this quintessential Thanksgiving pie my own.

 Jump to: